 You need guidance to better understand the complex problems affecting specific user groups or beneficiaries in order to co-create solutions with them.

-You need to understand the problems affecting a specific user group and need help to understand how to create products and services for them.
+You need to understand the problems affecting a specific user group and need help to understand how to approach and co-create solutions with them.